-As your internet service bill is growing, technology marches on in the form of ultra-high-definition video streaming and other data-hogging applications.
-Americans are using more data than ever, while high-speed internet providers continue to penalize customers who go over their limit.
+As your wireless internet service bill grows, technology marches on in the form of ultra-high-definition video streaming and other data-hogging applications.
+Americans are using more data than ever while high-speed internet providers continue to penalize customers who go over their limit.

 How to Get Unlimited Data Internet Plans - In This Guide

+Unlimited Internet access and data are in high demand right now.
 Data caps have been an issue of hot debate as of late, leading many to wonder - consumers and tech experts alike - what exactly is the future of unlimited home internet?
 Does it have a future?
-And what will the implications be, with online streaming media becoming higher and higher quality all the time?
+And what will the implications be, with online streaming media becoming higher quality all the time?

-Just the word "unlimited" may be enough to strike suspicion into your heart, as consumers have become a bit jaded by the fees continuing to pile up on their internet bills.
-Sit back and take a deep breath, because I'm going to demystify the issue of unlimited internet service for you a bit.
+Just the word "unlimited" may be enough to strike suspicion into your heart, as consumers have become a bit jaded by the fees that continue to pile up on their internet bills.
+Sit back and take a deep breath, because I'm going to demystify the issue of unlimited broadband internet service for you.

-Data caps, UBP, overage fees, oh my!
+Data caps, UBP, overage charges, oh my!
 If you're not sure what these terms mean, don't worry, I'll explain.

-- UBP: usage-based pricing, otherwise known as overage fees, is a system whereby your provider charges you an additional fee for exceeding your data cap.
+- UBP: Internet usage-based pricing, otherwise known as overage charges, is a system whereby your provider charges you an additional fee for exceeding your data cap.

 Not all data caps come with UBP, but all UBP is the result of a data cap.
 In lieu of usage-based pricing, your provider may request that you scale back your data usage, or they may actually throttle your bandwidth (slow your internet down after you hit a certain amount of data).